Outreach Presentation Topics

 The program also includes strategies to be proactive in the internship search.
 These include knowing what you want to do, identifying and researching employers, informational interviewing, and networking.

-What Can Career and Counseling Services Do for Me?
+What Can Career Services Do for Me?